Azordev/backend-template/docs/en/CODE_OVERVIEW.md

 ## Databases

-I decided to use Postgres as my databases as it is a modern, open sourced and powerful option.
+We decided to use Postgres as a database as it is a modern, open-source, and powerful option.
 I also don't use an ORM as we usually don't need it if we know some SQL query build (or can use Google).

-I defined some migrations to bootstrap a new server, you can use it by running `npm run set-db:dev` and have the migrations and seed run.
+We defined some migrations to bootstrap a new server, you can use it by running `npm run set-db:dev` and have the migrations and seed run.

-For databases I recommend using Heroku Free Tier.
-If you want to check the changes in DBs, I recommend [pgweb](https://pgweb-demo.herokuapp.com/).
+For databases We recommend using Heroku Free Tier.
+If you want to check the changes in DBs, We recommend [pgweb](https://pgweb-demo.herokuapp.com/).

 ## Basic Requests